 - Represent SFFILM in the Bay Area and nationally at festivals, markets, conferences, and industry events; be a public facing advocate for SFFILM and the Makers program.

-- Participate in SFFILM external grant reviews and internal grant reviews for Westridge Grant.
+- Participate in SFFILM external grant reviews and internal grant reviews.

 - Develop and monitor annual budget in conjunction with Finance Department.